-A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio.
+A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio in southern Corsica.
 With its exotic cliff-top setting above layers of limestone carved by the strong straits winds, this place is a must see!
-The port is full of restaurants and bars, but you could also head up to the town itself for a more authentic experience.
+The port is full of restaurants and bars, but you could also head up to the town itself for a more traditional experience.

-With no keel to worry about, a catamaran is the perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena, a gorgeous spot for snorkelling and swimming.
-You also benefit from more stability, making it extremely comfortable overnight when there is a slight breeze.
+With no keel to worry about, a catamaran is a perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena, a gorgeous spot for snorkelling and swimming.
+You also benefit from more space and stability, making it extremely comfortable overnight, even when there is a slight breeze.

 Sardinia is a great location for bareboat charters thanks to the diverse range of adventures and private expeditions you can take your private vessel on.
 With such close proximity to Corsica, it's certainly not out of the question to board in either Portisco or Olbia and visit the impressive cliff town of Bonifacio during your voyage.
-The Costa Smerelda, as well as the famous Spaggia Rosa, are destinations that are best seen close up in their full beauty and visiting bareboat gives you the opportunity to do just that.
+The Costa Smeralda, as well as the famous Spaggia Rosa, are destinations that are best seen close up in their full beauty.
+Chartering bareboat gives you the opportunity to do just that.